Tips For Extraverts Who Want To Become More Self-Reflective

 When you’re in a group and somebody says something, an extravert will feel a huge temptation to respond immediately.

-And if there are introverts present, as there almost always will be, they won’t stop you because they will be busy considering what they said so they can reply with an appropriate and well-thought-through response.
+And if there are introverts present, as there almost always will be, they won’t stop you because they will be busy considering what was said so they can reply with an appropriate and well-thought-through response.

 So, try to wait a few moments, partly so you too can consider what you’re about to say more thoughtfully and partly to allow others to say what’s on their mind (because introverts often feel excluded by not saying the first thing that comes into their head).